 Congratulations!
-You’re the proud owner of a bachelor’s degree, and it’s on to the “real world.”
-Okay, that’s not the case for everyone nowadays.
+You’re the proud owner of a bachelor’s degree, and now it’s on to the “real world.”
+Okay, that’s not the case for everyone these days.
 With a dauntingly low number of jobs available, one way to defer scrounging career listings is to head to grad school.
 Sounds like the perfect plan, right?
 Work on your master’s degree, pray the job economy improves while you’re there, and walk out even more qualified for jobs than you were before.
 As logical as this sounds, though, it might not be the best idea to go straight from a bachelor’s degree to a master’s.
 Here are some reasons to go out and get a job first, and then fill out those grad school applications:

 1. To gain experience